|We are an Amazon Affiliate!|

 And the truth is, this method is the most optimal method for setting focus and taking a shot for nearly all scenarios.

-It’s when you need to know you will get every shot 99.9% of the time in all types of scenarios that back button focus becomes essential.
+It’s when you need to know you will get every shot 99.9% of the time in all types of scenarios that back button focus becomes an essential photography technique.